trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. _EX:

-* **Experimental (EX)** Code is usually too unstable, buggy, or non-portable to be maintained as part of the projects automated testing processes.
+* **Experimental (EX)** Code is usually too unstable, buggy, or non-portable to be maintained as part of the project's automated testing processes.
 Or the code just may not be important enough to the project to bother paying the cost to test it in the project's automated testing processes.
 The ability to mark some code as ``EX`` allows the developers of that code to